-Despite the modifications and commitments made in the past, members of the CMF community expressed concerns to Metrolink's Chief Executive Officer, Stephanie Wiggins, at a community meeting on April 11, 2019.
-She committed to review the concerns raised at the meeting with her team and to come back to the community with an action plan.
-On May 9, 2019 Ms. Wiggins introduced the CMF Community Action Plan to the community and committed to provide monthly written updates and quarterly in-person meetings to discuss progress.
+Despite the modifications and commitments made in the past, members of the CMF community expressed concerns at a community meeting on April 11, 2019.
+On May 9, 2019 Metrolink introduced the CMF Community Action Plan to the community and committed to provide monthly written updates and quarterly in-person meetings to discuss progress.